 Use “Retirement Bliss,” our financial compatibility tool to see where you and your partner are the same, where you’re different, and get a score that compares you to others (anonymously) like you.
 It’s a fun way to have a serious discussion about retirement and learn about each other’s vision for the future so you can plan a retirement that is enjoyable and satisfying individually and as a couple.

 Many couples retake the quiz year after year to see how they compare.
 After completing this exercise we’ll have the basis for what is needed to start your retirement plan.
 Your expectations, concerns, and shared goal inputs can be fed directly into our new financial goal planning tools.
-To access this tool, please give us a ring.
+To access this tool, please give us a call.

 Our role is to help you – through education, counseling, planning, advice, and implementation.
 Our intent is to help position your mindset and assets around your current lifestyle while still preparing financially and emotionally for your unique view of retirement.
 So, as you think about whether it makes sense to spend your own money or secure a loan, how to make changes to improve the probability of success in your retirement plan, or find options that you might like better, we are ready to help.